 - YES on Prop 1 - State bond for housing assistance programs

-- YES on Prop 2 - Authorize bonds for supportive housing programs for people with mental illness
+- YES on Prop 2 - Authorize spending for supportive housing programs for people with mental illness

 - NO WAY on Prop 6 - Don’t eliminate vital state transportation funding